vitkai/fullstackopen/part3/ReadMe.md

 `npm test -- tests/note_api.test.js`

 The -t option can be used for running tests with a specific name:
 `npm test -- -t "a specific note is within the returned notes"`

+The following command will run all of the tests that contain notes in their name:
+`npm test -- -t 'notes'`

 ## cross-env package
 ### install